HamzaFarhan/COCO-Object-Detection-using-DreamAI/README.md

 Download the MS COCO dataset from http://cocodataset.org/#download and also install the COCO API.

-Download the notebook from this repository, make sure you set up the paths correctly, and things should go smoothly.
+Download or clone this repository, make sure you set up the paths correctly, and the notebook should run smoothly.